gaiafabbri/S-C/README.md

 - A folder named "__ROOT_Gen__" that holds a file named "Generation.C".
 This file is responsible for generating the dataset of images which are saved into "images" subfolder to be used.
 For more details on dataset generation, refer to the dataset section.
 - Another folder named "__Python_code__", which encompasses several subfolders and generates an additional folder post-code execution: "plot_results" which aids in visualizing training parameters alongside the Receiver Operating Characteristic (ROC) curve.
 This curve illustrates signal efficiency versus background rejection for each model.
 The "plot_results" folder also contains a comparative visualization of ROC curves and a table showcasing performance metrics such as f1 score, accuracy, precision, and training time across different models.
     - There's "_Program_Start.py_" which serves as the main execution script for machine learning methods.
-These methods include Convolutional Neural Networks (CNN) implemented with both Torch and TensorFlow-Keras, as well as Boosted Decision Trees (BDT) and Deep Neural Networks (DNN) with Keras.
+These methods include CNN implemented with both Torch and TensorFlow-Keras, as well as BDT and DNN with Keras.
 The script acts as an interface with the user, orchestrating functions imported from Python scripts in the subfolders to create a unified training file according to user-selected models.
 Detailed explanations are provided within the code comments.
     - The "_DataPreparation_" subfolder houses scripts for data preparation, including:
         - "Data_Preparation.py" for loading data into arrays and subsequent normalization.
         - "PCA.py" for data preparation when training involves numpy arrays (1D).